kevinrodbe/library/content/03-content-negotiation.md

 Content-Type: application/vnd.apocalypse+json; charset=utf-8 # W00t
 ```

-Another method we can use is the `respond_to/respond_with`.
-We call `respond_to` from our controller class to tell it which media type to accept:
+Another method we can use is `respond_to/respond_with`.
+For this, we call `respond_to` from our controller class, instead of from our action, to tell it which media type to accept:

 ```ruby
 class ZombiesController < ApplicationController